 You can use the onspaces utility to manage mirroring.
 On UNIX, you can also use ON-Monitor to manage mirroring.

-For a full description of the onspaces syntax, see The onspaces utility in the IBM Informix Administrator's Reference.
+For a full description of the onspaces syntax, see information about the onspaces utility in the IBM Informix Administrator's Reference.